tvganesh/cricketr/README.md

 # cricketr
 This R package can be used to analyze performances of cricketers based on stats from ESPN Cricinfo.

-The package be installed as follows library(devtools) install_github("tvganesh/cricketr") library(cricketr)
+The package be installed directly from CRAN as install.packages("cricketr")

+or from Github as follows
+library(devtools)
+install_github("tvganesh/cricketr")
+library(cricketr)